BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/tours/POST_tour.md

 }
 ```

-Waypoint_name, description, and location are required fields
+tour_name, and description are required fields

 If an array field is not provided it will default to empty array

-On create, a new revision will be set base on the user creating the waypoint
+On create, a new revision will be set base on the user creating the tour

 # SUCCESS RESPONSE BODY
 ```
-"Waypoint added"
+"Tour added"
 ```